i-like-robots/hyperons/README.md

 render(<Welcome />)
 ```

-_Please Note_ that the JSX syntax will need transpiling to vanilla JS.
-If you do not wish to implement a build step for your server-side code I recommend checking out [Sucrase] which includes functionality to enable on-the-fly `require()` calls for `.jsx` files.
+_Please Note_ that the JSX syntax will need to be transpiled to vanilla JS.
+If you do not wish to implement a build step for your server-side code I recommend checking out [Sucrase] which includes functionality to enable on-the-fly transpilation for `.jsx` files.

 [Sucrase]: https://github.com/alangpierce/sucrase